Lochnivar/ashverse/world-building/fairfax-meade-role.md

 Once the timeline expanded to 1939, Native super-states, California secession, Japanese Hawaii, and inter-tribal councils, the witness constraint turned from elegant to **straightjacket**.

-Forcing a Fairfax or Meade into every scene would have:
+Forcing a Fairfax or Haskell into every scene would have:
 - made half the plot feel contrived ("why is a Fairfax conveniently in Hiroshima in 1945?")
 - choked the scope of the world you've built
 - reduced the Native super-states to side characters instead of co-protagonists